 If you have been injured in an accident that was not your fault, then there is a good chance that you have a strong case for financial compensation.

-However, there are certain factors that you need to be aware of that will determine whether or not you are actually eligible to make a claim.
+However, there are certain factors that you need to be aware of that will determine whether or not you are actually eligible to make a road accident claim.

 The first of those factors is your Date of Limitation.
 Your Date of Limitation is the date your injuries became clear.
 You have three years from this Date to make a claim.
 After three years personal injury claims are time-barred, so it’s imperative if you have been injured in an accident through no fault of your own that you get legal advice as soon as possible.
 If you know your Date of Limitation, then you can contact a helpline for accident claims and get answers to questions regarding the claims process and potential claim value.